 The above picture is of myself, on the summit of Cadair Idris GW/NW-009 operating 4m FM (October 2011).
 Summits on the Air is a big part of the hobby for me the target is to get to 1000 activator points on VHF/UHF only.
-At the time of writing (October 2014) I am up to 866 points, so not to far to go!!!
+Currently on 907 points as of Feb 2015 - not far to go now.

 From home, mainly active on 2m/70cm FM/SSB/DV, 4m FM, 6m SSB and HF Digimodes/SSB

-Above is the shack as of October 2014, Yaesu FT-950 for SSB and PSK 31 on HF, Icom 2820 for DSTAR and FM on 2m and 70cm, Icom IC-E80D HandHeld for Portable DSTAR and FM, Wouxun KG-UVD1P for constant monitoring of GB3VM and GB3VN, an Anytone AT-5189 4m FM rig and finally the Icom 910HX for 2,70 and 23cm (However no antennas at home for 23cm at the moment) SSB and MS.
+Above is the shack as of October 2014, Yaesu FT-950 for SSB, PSK 31/63, RTTY and WSPR on HF, Icom 2820 for DSTAR and FM on 2m and 70cm, Icom IC-E80D HandHeld for Portable DSTAR and FM, Wouxun KG-UVD1P for constant monitoring of GB3VM and GB3VN, an Anytone AT-5189 4m FM rig and finally the Icom 910HX for 2,70 and 23cm (However no antennas at home for 23cm at the moment) SSB and MS.

 However I do dabble on HF, the antenna is an inverted V doublet, its centre is at 6 metres AGL one end goes to the front of the property and is insulated on the PVC guttering, the other goes to a garden fence, this is fed with 300 ohm ladder feeder from an SEM Tranz Match ATU.
 I have a garden measuring 8m x 8m so fitting in anything of decent size is hard, however this arrangement seems the best compromise.
 I use the small rear garden for playing around with 1/4 wave verticals for HF, these are coaxially fed and usually made to be resonant on the PSK 31 centre of activity frequency, at present I have a 10m antenna up, suspended from a 9m fishing pole.